Miri Dive, Malaysia - RooWanders

 We had lunch and rested almost an hour before the next dive.

 I spied nothing particularly captivating for this dive and practised on my buoyancy instead.
-The sudden appearance of huge coral fans from the poor visibility often surprised me in this dive.
+The sudden appearance of coral fans from the poor visibility often surprised me in this dive.

 We stayed underwater for about 40 minutes and dived to a maximum depth of 18 m.